Black Sand Beach

 This nature photo was taken on the diamond ice beach at Jökulsarlon.
 This is a black sand beach with magical chunks of blue glacial ice.

 Jökulsarlon is where the Atlantic Ocean interacts with Europe’s largest glacier.
-Icebergs calve from the Glacier and float around in the glacier lagoon.
-After a while the Glacier Ice is small enough to get washed up onto the Diamond beach.
-The beach s covered in black sand from thousands of years of volcanic eruptions un the Vatnjokul glacier.
+Icebergs calve from the glacier and float around in the glacier lagoon.
+After a while, the glacier ice is small enough to get washed up onto the Diamond Beach.
+The beach is covered in black sand from thousands of years of volcanic eruptions under the Vatnjokul glacier.

-This is early February on a Winter photo tour.
+This was an early February morning on a winter photo tour.
 The diamond beach was littered with this attractive blue ice.
 The glacier chunks had beautiful scalloped textures.
-The scalloping is usually caused by high winds while the icebergs floated on the lagoon.
+The scalloping is usually caused by high winds while the icebergs floated in the lagoon.
 Blue glacier ice is a great contrast against a warm Icelandic sunrise.
-The soft light as the sun makes its way over the Atlantic ocean stays soft for about half an hour after sunrise.
-The position of the clouds are essential for a successful sunrise photo.
+The soft light as the sun makes its way over the Atlantic Ocean stays soft for about half an hour after sunrise.
+The position of the clouds is essential for a successful sunrise photo.